SymQuest Blog

 • qwerty

-2. Don't Use Information That is Easily Found Online
+2. Don't Use Information Found Online

-The problem is that hackers expect a lot of people to use very common passwords like meaningful names and numbers to help with remembering it.
-These words and number strings are too obvious to be secure, and are very easy for hackers to figure out.
+The problem is that hackers expect many people to use very common passwords like meaningful names and numbers to help with recall.
+These words and number strings are too obvious to be secure and are very easy for hackers to figure out.
+It only takes a glance at your social media profile to gather basic information, so come up with something not readily available.

-3. Not Using a Combination of Upper and Lowercase Letters, Numbers and Symbols
+3. Not Using a Combination of Upper and Lowercase Letters, Numbers, and Symbols

 Mixing uppercase and lowercase letters, numbers, and symbols is a good way to create complex passwords when combined with other best practices.